Dubbed Coronavirus Challenge I and II (CV I and CV II)

+The only thing I felt the museum was lacking was an example of the ’63 Corvette Grand Sport.
 When Carroll Shelby came out with his Cobra they simply demolished the new ’63 Sting Ray.
 So Duntov made a special lightweight version ( 1,000 pounds lighter), that demolished the Cobras.
 He planned on making 125 for homologation rules, but GM nixed the program.

 Since the museum is right across the street from the factory, and I suspect it has close ties to GM, this was a “persona non grata” car, although it would have been nice to see at least a replica.